scala/docs.scala-lang/_overviews/toolkit/upickle-read-json-typed.md

 ---
-title: How to read a JSON?
+title: How to read a JSON to typed structure?
 type: section
-description: How to read a JSON with Scala Toolkit.
+description: How to read a JSON to typed structure with Scala Toolkit
 num: 20
 previous-page: upickle-intro
 next-page: